Learn about our API and how to sync and transform design tokens in your design system.

 Record<string, boolean | undefined> | undefined

 Select which response keys should be present.
-Defaults to true
+Defaults to true.

 This template helps you generate your design tokens as a React Native theme and icons as JSX components